 Kyoto is a city filled with sights and destinations that exude the feeling of “old Japan”.
 Think temples, shrines, serene green spaces and traditional Japanese architecture.
 One of the most popular and unique spots to visit is the Arashiyama Bamboo Forest.
 The tall bamboo stalks create an otherworldly atmosphere.
 A visit gives you the chance to escape into nature.
 It also offers great photo opportunities!

 Yanai is a historic merchant town on Yamaguchi’s south coast.
 During a trip, walk down the well-preserved streets showcasing charming merchant houses from the 1800s.
 These streets are where you will find glowing red and white Japanese lanterns, fashioned to resemble goldfish, hanging outside shop fronts.
-While you’re here, take in a local-led demonstration of how these lanterns are created.
+Watch a locally-led lantern-making demonstration during your visit.

 Did you know?
 The city hosts a lantern festival every August!

-Green tea is enjoyed by many people in Japan daily!
-The sweet, earthy flavour and health benefits make it incredibly popular.
+Green tea is incredibly popular in Japan thanks to its sweet, earthy flavour and health benefits!
+People drink it daily across the country.
 Trying some of the wide selection of green teas, such as matcha, sencha and genmaicha, is a must-do when visiting Japan.
 Visit a working green tea farm in Shizuoka – Japan’s green tea capital.
 See the long, green rows of tea plants in the lush fields and enjoy a cuppa’!

-Miso is a traditional Japanese seasoning that is widely used and enjoyed.
-Take a tour of a Miso factory for insight into how this popular ingredient is produced!
+Miso is a popular traditional Japanese seasoning.
+Take a tour of a Miso factory and learn how this popular ingredient is produced!
 Miso paste is made from fermented soybeans and gives Japanese food dishes an ‘umami’ taste – this is a distinct, salty flavour.

 Sake is a Japanese rice wine that most people will have encountered on the menus of sushi joints and other Japanese restaurants.
 The Japanese alcoholic beverage is made by fermenting mai rice which has been polished to remove the bran.
 Enjoy a tasting in Nada, which is one of Japan’s major sake producing regions.

 Are any of these experiences on your bucket list?
-Tick them off with an amazing trip to Japan!
-See the best of this incredible country’s culture, architecture, food and must-see destinations on one of our Japan group tours.
+Tick them off with an amazing trip to Japan with Expat Explore!
+You’ll get to see the best of this incredible country’s culture, architecture, food and must-see destinations on one of our Japan group tours.